aokush/waiter/README.md

 Have you ever been in a situation where you needed to check for a certain condition in a remote process before you can execute a dependent step?
 Look no further, Waiter is just what you need.
 It is designed to check a condition of your choice at regular interval for a duration until the condition specified becomes valid or the wait time elapses (times out).

-Waiter requires an intance of [io.vertx.core.Vertx](https://vertx.io/) 4.x.x to operate; therefore, may be more application for projects where Vertx is used.
+Waiter requires an intance of [io.vertx.core.Vertx](https://vertx.io/) 4.x.x to operate; therefore, may be more suitable for projects where Vertx is used.

 # Use